Fetal Echocardiography

 Fetal echo can help find heart

-will work.
+work.
 This is because:

-- Healthcare providers may be able to treat the problem before birth, in some cases.
+treat the problem before the birth, in some cases.

-- Healthcare providers can get ready for problems that may happen during labor and delivery.
+for problems that may happen during labor and delivery.

 - An early delivery can be scheduled.

-- Once the baby is born, treatment may be done.
-This might be medicine or surgery.
+- After the baby is born, treatment may

 Purpose

-Healthcare providers advise fetal
+Health care providers advise fetal

 - Another child was born with a heart

-- Family history of genetic heart
+- There's a family history of genetic

-- Genetic problem found in the
+- A genetic problem is found in the

 - You are taking certain medicines that